ErikBsly/Dielectric-Mirror/README.md

 # Dielectric Mirror
-Compute the properties of a dielectric mirror using the [Julia](https://julialang.org) language.
+Compute the properties of a dielectric mirror using Python the [Julia](https://julialang.org) language.

-You can easily access the transmission curves for certain parameters
+You can compute the transmission curves for your parameters
 ![Example graph](transmission_example.svg)

 Alternatively, have a nice overview.